jn6437/react_tutorial/README.md

 ```

 #### Not Familiar with Git?

 Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 > npm install
 > npm start
 ```

+**MiddleWare**
+functions that take an action and determines/modifies the action's behaviour
+Stops promise in the payload and wait til promise becomes response